by ProcureDeskLast Updated : Oct-07-2020

 For shipping, there are two ways this can be handled:

-The easiest way to handle the shipping exception is to have the vendor add the shipping amount on the purchase order.
+The easiest way to handle the shipping exception is to have the vendor add the shipping amount to the purchase order.

 It is not possible in all cases, but in most cases, the vendors should be able to provide the shipping charges in advance.